Mellit7/Smartthings-SqueezeBox-Control/README.md

 These device handlers provides Smartthings control of multiple Logitech Media Server (Squeezebox) players through a single server interface.

+**UPDATE** Version 2.2 has changes to bring players online in new app.
+Update the Player DTH and then resave settings/preferences in old app.
+If device does not come on line in new app, check IDE to make sure Hub is properly populated for player device.
+Early adopters may have blank/null Hub assignments.
+After updating hub, resave settings again.

 **NEW VERSION**  Version 2.1 has been uploaded.
 It contains some minor improvements and a Player Install SmartApp has been added to simplify player installation.

 Please remember, starting with Version 2.0 a different communication protocal with LMS is used.
 You do not need to reinstall devices, only update both Device Handlers.
 However, **preset buttons have been converted as well, so they will need to be changed**.
 See notes in player setup for details.